Burns' Night in United Kingdom

 Burns' Night is an observance but it is not a bank holiday in the United Kingdom.

 Robert Burns was born in Alloway, Scotland, on January 25, 1759.
 He died in Dumfries, Scotland, on July 21, 1796.
 He was a bard (poet) and wrote many poems, lyrics and other pieces that addressed political and civil issues.
 Perhaps his best known work is "Auld Lang Syne", which is sung at New Year's Eve celebrations in Scotland, parts of the United Kingdom, and other places around the world.
 Burns is one of Scotland's important cultural icons and is well known among Scottish expats or descendants around the world.
-He is also known as: "Rabbie Burns"; the "Bard of Ayrshire"; "Scotland's favourite son"; and in Scotland "The Bard".
+He is also known as: "Rabbie Burns"; the "Bard of Ayrshire"; "Scotland's favorite son"; and in Scotland "The Bard".

 Robert Burns' acquaintances held the first Burns' supper on July 21, the anniversary of his death, in Ayrshire, Scotland, in the late 1700s.
 The date was later changed to January 25, which marks his birthday.
 Burns' suppers are now held by people and organizations with Scottish origins worldwide, particularly in Australia, Canada, England, and the United States.